Unpackerr/unpackerr/README.md

 ```
 #### Docker Compose

--   Copy the [example docker-compose.yml](https://github.com/Unpackerr/unpackerr/blob/master/examples/docker-compose.yml) from this repo.
+-   Copy the [example docker-compose.yml](https://github.com/Unpackerr/unpackerr/blob/main/examples/docker-compose.yml) from this repo.
--   Edit the docker-compose.yml file with your environment variables and save
+-   Edit the docker-compose.yml file with your environment variables and save.
+-   Recommend removing variables you are not using; the defaults are shown below.
 ```shell
 docker-compose up -d
 ```